£132,276 award for defective machine hand injury

 Injuries and Progression

 The traumatic amputation of the tip of his index finger on his dominant right hand caused damage to the nerves.
-This resulted in continued pain and for the tip to be sensitive mostly in wintery conditions.
+This resulted in continued pain and for the tip to be sensitive mostly in wintry conditions.
 Delicate tasks which required careful coordination of index finger and thumb were not possible.
 The Claimant declined surgery to try improve the situation because he was worried that the situation could be made worse.

 In addition to his physical injuries the Claimant suffered significant psychological harm.
 He developed moderately severe post traumatic stress disorder (PTSD).